 Stephanie Kuduk Weiner

-My current research project involves various modes of English-to-English translation.
+Another project involves various modes of English-to-English translation.
 Usually these translations involve gaps in time or space.
 I've written about verse paraphrases of the King James Bible, and I hope to write something soon about Wordsworth's modernizations of Chaucer.
 The translations in space that intrigue me move from regional dialects, Scots and Scottish English, and specialized jargons and sociolects into standard English.
 All these English-to-English translations seem to me forays into and out of a "sister tongue," a language that is not-quite-foreign but also not-quite-native.
-How did these forays shape the language of poetry in the nineteenth century and beyond?
+I am trying to understand how these forays shaped the language of poetry in the nineteenth century and beyond.

 SELECTED PUBLICATIONS